a2stuff/a2d/res/notes/testplan.md

 * Open a folder with no items.
 Verify window header says "0 Items"
 * Open a folder with only one item.
 Verify window header says "1 Item"
 * Open a folder with two or more items.
 Verify window header says "2 Items"
 * Open a folder with no items.
 File > New Folder.
-Enter a name a click OK.
+Enter a name.
 Verify that the window header says "1 Item"
 * Open a folder with only one item.
 File > New Folder.
-Enter a name and click OK.
+Enter a name.
 Verify that the window header says "2 Items"

 * Open window for an otherwise empty RAMDisk volume.
 Note the "K in disk" and "K free" values in the header.
 File > New Folder.
-Enter a name and click OK.
+Enter a name.
 Verify that the "K in disk" increases by 0 or 1, and that the "K free" decreases by 0 or 1.
 File > New Folder.
-Enter another name and click OK.
+Enter another name.
 Verify that the "K in disk" increases by 0 or 1, and that the "K free" decreases by 0 or 1.
 * Open two windows for different volumes.
 Note the "items", "K in disk" and "K free" values in the header of the second window.
 File > New Folder.
-Enter a name and click OK.
+Enter a name.
 Verify that the "items" value increases by one, and "K in disk" increases by 0 or 1, and that the "K free" decreases by 0 or 1.

 * Launch DeskTop.
 Open a window for a removable disk.
 Quit DeskTop.
 Remove the disk.
 Restart DeskTop.
 Open a different volume's window.
 Close it.
 Open it again.
 Verify that items in the File menu needing a window (New Folder, Close, etc) are correctly enabled.